OneAndOnlyFinbar/DBMDataAPI/README.md

 1. Go to line 22 (22:17) and change the `null` value to your port number.

 If you want to reset it set the changed port number to `null`

+##### Custom Error Codes #####
+To set custom error messages do the following:
+1. Navigate to the error json file (`./configs/errors.json`)
+2. Find error code and adjust the `error_text` field accordingly.

+The `errors.json` allows you to set custom error codes.
+When looking for the correct error to update look at each errors `_COMMENT` field, this will give a brief definition of what that error code is.